+[COMPUTATIONAL PROCESSING FOR CONNECTOME GENERATION]

+A particular motivating factor for this aim is the ability to correlate and register connectomic and functional data within an individual larvae.
+Enabling structurally-informed [REGISTRATION W/ FUNCTIONAL DATA?]

 Design, reasoning

 Need for methods that can allow for the acquisition of volumetric raw data for multiple fish, which can be used for reconstruction of multiple connectomes